Baudpur railway station

-Baudpur railway station is a railway station on Kharagpur–Puri line, part of the Howrah–Chennai main line under Khurda Road railway division of East Coast Railway zone.
+Randia - Baudpur railway station is a railway station on Kharagpur–Puri line, part of the Howrah–Chennai main line under Khurda Road railway division of East Coast Railway zone.
 It is situated at Amargadia, Baudpur in Bhadrak district in the Indian state of Odisha.

 History

 In between 1893 and 1896 the East Coast State Railway constructed Howrah–Chennai main line.
 Kharagpur–Puri branch was finally opened for public in 1901.
 The route was electrified in several phases.
 In 2005, Howrah–Chennai route was completely electrified.